 4.1.
 Studies investigating FLASH protons

 Current research on FLASH protons conducted in vitro and in vivo has revealed mixed information as to whether the FLASH effect was induced or not.
 In general, in vitro studies investigating FLASH protons have produced a lack of positive results observing the FLASH effect, particularly in terms of acute end points, such as clonogenic survival, γH2AX foci formation and cell cycle arrest.
 Data from these studies has been recently reviewed, and only one of ten studies demonstrated evidence of a FLASH effect [58].
 Interestingly though, all these studies were performed at aerobic oxygen levels (21 %) and it is likely that this is the major reason for the absence of the FLASH effect.
 It is therefore clear that in order to investigate the FLASH effect in vitro with protons, experiments at varying oxygen tensions need to be performed, similar to those performed with electrons [45,50].
 Regarding the one study reporting positive results in vitro, this was conducted using normal human lung fibroblasts (IMR90) and comparing conventional dose rate (0.05 Gy/s) and FLASH (100 or 1000 Gy/s) proton irradiation (4.5 MeV).
 It was observed that the increasing dose rate reduced the number of prematurely senescent cells (measured using β-galactosidase positive cells) and also reduced the induction of TGF-β expression, suggesting a long-term role of the FLASH effect particularly on chronic inflammation [47].
 However, the difference in proton dose rate was concluded to have little effect on acute biological outcomes, including clonogenic survival and γH2AX foci formation.
 In fact, there was an indication of decreased clonogenic survival at both the FLASH dose rates compared to the conventional dose rate, albeit the data was not statistically significant.
 Interestingly, significantly less γH2AX foci formation was observed only following 20 Gy of 1000 Gy/s FLASH compared to 100 Gy/s FLASH and the conventional dose rates, potentially suggesting a role for reduced yields of double strand breaks (DSBs) and an altered DNA repair capacity following FLASH protons but only at very high doses [47].
 It is worth noting that changes in the DNA damage response following FLASH in general are surprisingly understudied considering this is a major factor in radiobiology.
 Indeed, impacts on end-points such as cell cycle progression, chromosomal aberrations, ROS levels, as well as DNA damage signaling and DNA damage foci relating to DSB formation following FLASH could be key to further understanding the underlying mechanisms that cause the FLASH effect.
 Another important consideration, which has not been investigated up to now, is whether the FLASH effect is still observed with increasing LET at and around the Bragg peak, and whether the profile of DSBs and complex DNA damage induced is altered [11].
-We’ve recently demonstrated that complex DNA damage, along with DSBs, are a critical factor in radiation-induced cell killing and which triggers a specific cellular DNA damage response [59,60].
+We’ve recently demonstrated that complex DNA damage, containing multiple DNA lesions including oxidative DNA base damage and DNA single strand breaks within close proximity (1-2 helical turns of the DNA), along with DSBs, are a critical factor in radiation-induced cell killing and which triggers a specific cellular DNA damage response [59,60].
 Therefore, it is important to determine the DNA damage profile with FLASH protons at higher LET.